 C. Public Comments on Items Not on the Agenda.
-During the Public Comments section of the agenda, members of the public may address the City Council regarding items not appearing on the agenda, but within the subject matter jurisdiction of the City Council, express support or opposition for Consent Calendar items and / or request to pull a Consent Calendar item for further discussion.
+During the Public Comments section of the regular session agenda, members of the public may address City Council regarding items not appearing on the agenda, but within the subject matter jurisdiction of the City Council and, express support or opposition nfor Consent Calendar items and / or request to pull a Consent Calendar item for further discussion.

-Those wishing to address the City Council should submit a speaker form to City Staff in the lobby prior to start of the public comment section on the Regular Session agenda.
-Those who have submitted speaker slips should line up on the wall near the City Clerk's desk in the Council Chambers when it is time for the Regular Session Public Comments item.
-The City Clerk will call those who have submitted a speaker slip to the podium when it is their time to address the City Council.
+Those wishing to address City Council should submit a speaker form to will register with City Staff in the lobby prior to start of the public comment section on the Regular Session agenda.
+Those who have submitted speaker slips registered will should line up on the north wall near the City Clerk's desk in the Council Chamber when it is time for the Regular Session Public Comments item.
+The City Clerk will call those who have submitted a speaker slip to the podium registered to the microphone when it is their time to address City Council.